 top of page

 The Supported Decision-Making and Representation Act, came into effect on January 1, 2024.
-This new law is based on human rights and recognizes that people with an intellectual or developmental disability should have as much control over their own decisions as possible.
-It also ensures that individuals who need support to make decisions can get the help they need while still having their choices respected.
+This new law is based on human rights and recognizes that individuals should have as much control over their own decisions as possible.
+It also ensures that those who need support to make decisions can get the help they need while still having their choices respected.

 Designed for: